FAQs

 Rectangles are drawn with the primitive command RECTS.
 To adjust the appearance of the corners call the command LINE_WIDTH before drawing to the rectangle to adjust the corner radius.

 A logo is simply a picture (bitmap).
-As such it should be treated no differently to any other bitmap.
+As such it should be treated no differently than any other bitmap.

 EVE FAQs – Touch